 "The Department of Labor's Association Health Plan proposal is a potentially important step in expanding health coverage opportunities for small businesses and self-employed individuals, including real estate professionals.
 NAR will submit comments to help ensure the interests of our Realtor® members are reflected in the final proposed rule intended to provide more affordable health care options." - NAR President Elizabeth Mendenhall

-By expanding access to AHPs, small employers and self-employed individuals may have increased health care insurance options with more flexibility in health plan design, a change that might result in lower costs.
+By expanding access to AHPs, more small employers and self-employed individuals will have increased health care insurance options, with more flexibility in health plan design, which may result in lower costs.